Haselnussbomber/HaselTweaks/README.md

 - Auto-refresh Material List/Recipe Tree: Refreshes the material list and/or recipe tree when the inventory has changed.
 - Restore Material List on Login: The material list will reopen with the same recipe and quantity each time you log in as long as the window is locked.
 - Add "Search for Item by Crafting Method" context menu entry: No more need to open the recipe tree first.

+### Enhanced Target Info

+Configuration options:

+- Display Mounted status (default off): The tooltip shows the name of the mount.
+- Display Fashion Accessory status (default off): The tooltip shows the name of the fashion accessoryt.

 ### Expert Deliveries